 - Large batteries

 - Medical waste

 - Fuel, solvents and paints

-	5. Overfill the skips
+5. Overfill the Skips

-	Yes, you can load the skips to its maximum volume or until it reaches the top of the container but overfilling it is a big NO because it will cause the vehicle to overweight and exceed the weight limit allowed by the city council and it can cause a safety issue for other road users where the rubbish could suddenly fall.
-On the case of overfilling skips, usually, you will be charged extra but it depends on the city council and the provider regulations.
+Yes, you can load the skips to their maximum volume or until it reaches the top of the container but overfilling it is a big NO because it will cause the vehicle to be overweight and exceed the weight limit allowed by the city council and it can cause a safety issue for other road users where the rubbish could suddenly fall.
+In the case of overfilling skips, usually, you will be charged extra but it depends on the city council and the provider regulations.

-	These are some of the common mistakes that often occur when people hiring a skip bin, not only for a first-timer but also for the repetitive customer.
-Think of this as a reminder so that you will avoid any extra charge when the hiring time is up.
+These are some of the common mistakes that often occur when people hire a skip bin, not only for a first-timer but also for the repetitive customer.
+Think of this as a reminder so that you will avoid any extra charges when the hiring time is up.
 Additionally, by hiring a skip bin you are following the positive movement of a better environment.
 Thank you for reading and feel free to share the article.